jassakoch/quickqa/README.md

 - `.env` is ignored by `.gitignore`.
 Use `.env.example` to document required vars.
 - Upstream requests use an 8000 ms timeout to avoid long hangs.

+Development notes

+- This project received help from GitHub Copilot for some code and automation; check the test and CI files when reviewing changes.

 ## License